 ADR Calculator – Average Daily Rate

-If you're a hotelier, or you offer vacation rentals on Airbnb, understanding ADR is crucial to developing an effective revenue management plan to boost your profit margin.
-This article will explain how to calculate the average daily rate for hotels and actions you can take to improve it.
+If you're a hotelier or you offer vacation rentals on Airbnb, understanding ADR is crucial to developing an effective revenue management plan to boost your profit margin (you may also want to take a look at the net profit margin calculator).
+This article will explain how to calculate the average daily rate for hotels and the actions you can take to improve it.

 What is the average daily rate?

 The average daily rate (ADR) is a performance indicator in the hospitality industry that measures the average revenue earned per room in a lodging rental such as a hotel, motel, resort, etc.

 ADR reveals the average amount hotel guests are paying for each room occupied; therefore, the higher the ADR the better, since it reflects a high revenue earned per room.

 How about checking out the high low method calculator to assist you in finding the variable cost per unit, fixed cost, and cost-volume model for your business operation with ease?

 Average daily rate calculator – How to calculate ADR?